-Nikki Haley's stops for Georgia senators caps slew of appearances to help GOP candidates
+Nikki Haley's stops for Georgia senators cap slew of appearances to help GOP candidates

 She campaigned in-person for President Trump, as well as for Republican Senate and House candidates in Arizona, Colorado, Georgia, Iowa, Michigan, Montana, New Hampshire, North and South Carolina, Tennessee, Texas and West Virginia.
 She also did virtual events for candidates in California and Maine.

-She made in-person appearances for events for the Republican National Committee, the National Republican Congressional Committee and grassroots groups such as Winning for Women.
+Haley made in-person appearances for events for the Republican National Committee, the National Republican Congressional Committee and grassroots groups such as Winning for Women.

 While President Trump ultimately lost his re-election battle, Republicans shrunk the Democratic lead in the House and could hold onto the Senate next week -- a reversal of predictions by some of a blue wave down the ballot.
 In some of the tightest races, the GOP campaigns credit Haley for her help.